 - willing to work with a hands-on team environment

 - skills needed is a proficiency in writing, working knowledge of Microsoft Excel & Microsoft Word

 - Bi-lingual Cantonese or Mandarin and English highly preferred

 Day to day duties include: designing and editing ads, brochures, flyers, posters and other marketing material for events, exhibitions, receptions; updating and designing website as needed.
-Intern will work closely with our Communications staff member.
+Intern will work closely with our Design Associate.

 As we launch new campaigns, you will work with CCC staff to develop brands to work under the larger CCC brand.

 We are working on re-branding our gallery shop to include more local artists and vendors, contemporary art, and international artists.
 The ideal person is able to work independently, pitch new ideas, and set a marketing and merchandising plan.
 Must be able to work with our Gallery Shop Committee on products and vendors, overall layout and design, and enjoy attending fairs, trunk shows, and other events to source ideas.
 A great way to build experience and a portfolio.
 Please send a draft of your plan.
 Business or design-minded people are welcome!

 The Chinese Culture Foundation (CCF) is seeking a Chinese American History Education Intern to assist with program development and delivery through the newly established Him Mark Lai Learning Center.
 The main goal of the Him Mark Lai Learning Center is to educate thousands of children, youth, and adults about the contributions that Chinatown has made to America.
 This project tells the very special story of Chinatown’s struggles for human rights and dignity: struggles that changed America’s understanding of the Constitution and the rights of all people.
 A secondary goal is to educate adult visitors as well.